This post may contain affiliate links. Read the full disclosure

 Looking for the perfect 3-day Chiang Mai itinerary?
 This family-friendly guide will help you plan what to do in Chiang Mai in 3 days so that you can create an unforgettable Thailand experience.

-Chiang Mai is an excellent place to visit in Thailand, abundant in wildlife and nature.
+Chiang Mai is an excellent place to visit in Thailand with kids, abundant in wildlife and nature.
 This culture-filled town is quite walkable, child-friendly, filled with temples, and home to elephant sanctuaries.

 3 Days In Chiang Mai: How To Make The Most Of Your Time